 Change DNS settings on Linux

-You might need to change your server’s DNS settings, either because you find that they are misconfigured or because you want to use your own.
-This article describes how to change your server’s DNS settings.
+If you find that your server’s Domain Name Server (DNS) settings are misconfigured or you prefer to use your own, this article describes how to change your Linux® server’s DNS settings.

-On Linux, the DNS servers that the system uses for name resolution are defined
+On most Linux operating systems, the DNS servers that the system uses for name